AlexGuidace/alexguidace.github.io/README.md

 ## other_projects.html

-A page containing past, real-world projects or projects completed in past programming courses.
+A page containing past, real-world, software projects or software projects completed in past programming courses.

 ## usability.html